 A promotion shall change an employee's increment anniversary date to the date of the promotion.
-The employee on a promotion shall go to the start rate for the new classification.
+The employee on a promotion shall go to the appropriate wage rate in the new classification which provides the employee with a smallest wage increase above his or her pre-promotion wage rate.